ScaredIbis/flexible-crypto-trader/README.md

 ### Deploying
 Use the serverless deploy command to deploy your configuration.
 The application will be deployed to ap-southeast-2 under your [default] aws profile by default.
 You can overwrite these through cli arguments.

-eg. npx serverless deploy --stage btcmarkets-chunk-btc --region us-west-1 --aws-profile some-other-profile
+`npx serverless deploy --stage btcmarkets-chunk-btc --region us-west-1 --aws-profile some-other-profile`

 ### Adding exchanges and strategies
 You can add support for additional exchanges and strategies by adhering to the folder structure for the serverless handler methods.